oxbbar/course-resources/README.md

         - `git mkdir oxbbar` to create a folder where repos for my account will go.
         - `cd oxbbar` to move to this folder.
         - `git clone https://github.com/oxbbar/course-resources` to make a clone of this repo locally.
 I then updated this readme with some information through github.com.
-        - `cd course-reosurces` to move to this repo.
+        - `cd course-resources` to move to this repo.
         - `git pull` to pull the latest version, which contains a readme file.
         - If I use jupyter notebooks in this directory, a folder will be created with checkpoints that I don't want synced with the remote repo.
 So I need to ensure these are ignored.
         - `touch .gitignore` to create the .gitignore file, then manually add .ipynb_checkpoints to .gitignore to avoid Jupyter checkpoint files being pushed to the remote repository.